 Plant seems varnished with resin, the stout leafy stems growing from clumps of lanceolate leaves, ending in several large deep yellow flower heads on long stalks, the central head largest.

 The plant prefers light (sandy) and medium (loamy) soils and requires well-drained soil.
 The plant prefers acid, neutral and basic (alkaline) soils.
 It cannot grow in the shade.
 It requires moist soil.

 Attracts butterflies, bees and birds.

 Heartleaf Arnica (Arnica cordifolia)

-Range: From Alaska to southern The golden state east to the from to Mexico additionally in north Michigan.
+- Range: From Alaska to southern California; east to the Rocky Mountains from Canada to New Mexico; also in northern Michigan.

-Leaves: those on different, short shoots biggest, 1 1/2-5″ Prime (3.8-12.5 cm) long, with long petioles attached at notch those on flowering stem with short or no petioles.
+- Leaves: those on separate, short shoots largest, 1 1/2-5″ (3.8-12.5 cm) long, with long petioles attached at notch; those on flowering stem with short or no petioles.

-- Cultivation: Prefers a moist, well-drained humus rich dirt, ideally lime-free.
-Likes a combination of sand, loam as well as peat
+- Cultivation: Prefers a moist, well-drained humus rich soil, preferably lime-free.
+Prefers a mixture of sand, loam and peat

-Summary: Stems with 2-4 sets of heart-shaped leaves are topped by 1-3 broad yellow heads.
-Plants in spots.
-Environment lightly shaded woods.
-Hazardous.
+Stems with 2-4 pairs of heart-shaped leaves are topped by 1-3 broad yellow heads.
+Plants in patches.
+Habitat In lightly shaded woods.
+Toxic.

 Ipomopsis aggregata (Gilia aggregata)